sahurtado88/learn/interview qs/aws cloudwatch.md

 Check the status of your AWS infrastructure in one convenient location.
 Determine where your applications and services may have security holes and patch them before the public discovers them.

+1. What is Amazon CloudWatch?
+Amazon CloudWatch is a monitoring and observability service provided by AWS.
+It collects and tracks metrics, logs, and events from AWS resources, applications, and on-premises servers.
+CloudWatch enables real-time monitoring, visualizations via dashboards, and automatic responses through alarms and events.

+2. What are the main features of CloudWatch?
+Metrics: Collects and tracks AWS resource performance (CPU, memory, disk, etc.).
+Logs: Captures, stores, and analyzes log files from AWS services, applications, and on-premises servers.
+Alarms: Sets thresholds on metrics to trigger alerts or automated actions.
+Dashboards: Visualizes operational data in a single place.
+CloudWatch Agent: Collects additional system-level metrics and logs from servers.
+CloudWatch Logs Insights: Allows interactive querying and analysis of log data.
+CloudWatch Events (EventBridge): Responds to system events by triggering workflows, like Lambda or SNS notifications.
+3. What is a CloudWatch Metric?
+A CloudWatch Metric is a variable data point that represents a measurement related to an AWS resource, application, or service.
+Examples include CPUUtilization for EC2 instances or Invocations for AWS Lambda functions.
+Metrics are time-stamped and are aggregated into statistics (average, min, max, etc.).

+4. How does CloudWatch collect data?
+CloudWatch collects data through:

+AWS Services: AWS services automatically send metrics to CloudWatch (e.g., EC2, RDS, S3, Lambda).
+CloudWatch Agent: Collects custom metrics from EC2 instances, on-premises servers, and applications.
+Custom Metrics: Developers can publish their own application-specific metrics using the AWS SDK, API, or CLI.
+CloudWatch Logs: Logs are collected and streamed to CloudWatch from AWS services or applications using log agents or AWS Lambda functions.
+5. What are CloudWatch Alarms, and how are they used?
+CloudWatch Alarms monitor CloudWatch metrics against defined thresholds.
+When the threshold is breached, an alarm can trigger:

+Notifications: Send an alert via Amazon SNS.
+Auto Scaling: Adjust capacity of Auto Scaling groups.
+EC2 Actions: Stop, start, or terminate EC2 instances.
+Custom Actions: Trigger AWS Lambda functions or other workflows.
+6. What is the retention policy for CloudWatch Logs?
+By default, CloudWatch Logs are stored indefinitely.
+However, you can configure the retention period to automatically delete logs after a specified period (e.g., 1 day, 1 month, 1 year, etc.).

+7. What is a namespace in CloudWatch Metrics?
+A namespace is a container for CloudWatch metrics.
+AWS services publish their metrics into specific namespaces, such as:

+AWS/EC2: Metrics for EC2 instances.
+AWS/Lambda: Metrics for Lambda functions.
+AWS/S3: Metrics for S3 buckets.
+Custom metrics can be published to user-defined namespaces.

+8. What are CloudWatch Logs Insights, and how are they used?
+CloudWatch Logs Insights is an interactive query tool that allows you to search and analyze log data in real-time.
+It supports a SQL-like query language to filter, sort, and visualize logs.
+Use cases include:

+Troubleshooting errors in applications.
+Analyzing trends in usage or performance.
+Security analysis for intrusion detection.
+9. How do you create a custom metric in CloudWatch?
+To create a custom metric, you can:

+Use the AWS CLI:

+bash
+Copy code
+aws cloudwatch put-metric-data --namespace "CustomNamespace" --metric-name "CustomMetric" --value 123 Use the AWS SDK: Publish metrics directly from applications using SDKs (Python, Java, etc.).

+CloudWatch Agent: Configure the CloudWatch Agent to collect custom system-level metrics (like memory usage) and push them to CloudWatch.

+Custom Lambda Functions: Send application-specific data to CloudWatch using AWS Lambda.

+10. What are CloudWatch Events, and how do they work?
+CloudWatch Events (also referred to as EventBridge) reacts to AWS events and triggers actions.
+When an event occurs (like an EC2 state change), you can route it to targets such as:

+AWS Lambda
+SNS (for alerts)
+SQS (for message queuing)
+Step Functions (for workflow automation)
+11. How does CloudWatch differ from AWS CloudTrail?
+Feature	CloudWatch	CloudTrail
+Purpose	Monitor performance/metrics/logs	Track API calls & changes in AWS Data	Metrics, logs, and alarms	API calls, events, and requests Use Case	Application and infrastructure monitoring	Audit and compliance tracking Event Source	AWS resources & apps (real-time)	AWS Management Console, SDKs, CLI
+12. What is the difference between basic and detailed monitoring in CloudWatch?
+Feature	Basic Monitoring	Detailed Monitoring
+Data frequency	Every 5 minutes	Every 1 minute
+Cost	Free	Additional charges apply
+Use Case	Less critical applications	High-frequency, low-latency apps
+13. Can CloudWatch monitor on-premises servers?
+Yes, by using the CloudWatch Agent, you can monitor on-premises servers.
+The agent collects custom logs and metrics from Windows and Linux servers, sending them to CloudWatch.

+14. How can CloudWatch be integrated with third-party tools?
+CloudWatch integrates with third-party tools such as:

+Splunk: Using the Splunk AWS integration for logs.
+DataDog: CloudWatch metrics can be sent to DataDog.
+PagerDuty: Use CloudWatch Alarms to trigger PagerDuty alerts.
+ElasticSearch: Stream logs to AWS OpenSearch Service.
+Custom Webhooks: Route events using AWS Lambda or SNS.
+15. How do you analyze large volumes of logs in CloudWatch efficiently?
+Use CloudWatch Logs Insights: Query and filter logs.
+Use Filters: Filter logs to reduce search volume.
+Stream logs to S3: For large, historical logs.
+Export to OpenSearch: For faster log searches.
+Archive Logs: Store old logs in S3 for cost-efficiency.
+16. What are metric filters in CloudWatch Logs?
+Metric filters convert log data into CloudWatch metrics.
+For example, you can extract error messages from logs and create a metric for "ErrorCount."

+17. Can CloudWatch trigger Auto Scaling actions?
+Yes, CloudWatch Alarms can trigger Auto Scaling by increasing or decreasing capacity in an Auto Scaling Group (ASG).
+This is done using predefined scaling policies.

+18. How do you optimize CloudWatch usage to reduce costs?
+Reduce retention: Store logs for shorter periods.
+Aggregate logs: Export logs to S3 for cost-effective long-term storage.
+Use filters: Only collect relevant logs/metrics.
+Optimize Dashboards: Minimize unnecessary widgets and metrics.
+Delete old metrics: Remove unused custom metrics.
+19. How does the CloudWatch Agent work, and what is its purpose?
+The CloudWatch Agent runs on EC2 instances, on-premises servers, or virtual machines.
+It collects system metrics (CPU, memory, disk, etc.) and application logs.
+It can be configured via a JSON configuration file to specify what data to collect.

+20. What is the maximum number of metrics you can include in a CloudWatch dashboard?
+Each CloudWatch dashboard can display up to 500 metrics across multiple widgets.
+You can have multiple dashboards if you need more metrics.